 Solenoid-Driven Metering Pumps DCLPW・CLPW

-Air-Block Mechanism to Prevent Air Mixing in the Pump Head
+Air-Block Mechanism to Prevent Air Mixing in the Pump Head (DCLPW only)

 The most common cause of sodium hypochlorite injection defects is "air-mixing".
 This occurs when air becomes trapped inside the pump head.